privacybydesign/irma-documentation/docs/irma-frontend.md

 particular plugin on GitHub.
 There are links in the plugin overview [above](#available-plugins-for-IRMA-core).

 ## IRMA frontend
-For convenience we already bundled `irma-core`, `irma-web` and `irma-client` together with the default styling from `irma-css`.
-This bundled package can be downloaded [here](https://gitlab.science.ru.nl/irma/github-mirrors/irma-frontend-packages/-/jobs/artifacts/master/raw/irma-frontend/dist/irma.js?job=irma-frontend).
+For convenience we already bundled `irma-core`, `irma-web`, `irma-popup` and `irma-client` together with the default styling from `irma-css`.
+The package can be installed from the npm registry.
+The bundled package can also be downloaded directly [here](https://gitlab.science.ru.nl/irma/github-mirrors/irma-frontend-packages/-/jobs/artifacts/master/raw/irma-frontend/dist/irma.js?job=irma-frontend).
 Please host this file as asset yourself.

 The bundle can be imported in your JavaScript file by doing `require('@privacybydesign/irma-frontend')` or it can